Is Booker Prize a big deal?

 Is the Booker Prize Still a Coveted Literary Award?

 The Booker Prize, one of the most prestigious literary awards in the world, has long been regarded as a symbol of literary excellence.
 Established in 1969, the prize recognizes outstanding works of fiction written in the English language and published in the United Kingdom.
-However, in recent years, there has been some debate about the significance and relevance of the Booker Prize in the ever-evolving landscape of contemporary literature.
+However, in recent years, there has been a growing debate about the relevance and significance of the Booker Prize in the ever-evolving landscape of contemporary literature.

 What is the Booker Prize?